-Easter Day bombs kill 138 in attacks on Sri Lankan churches, hotels
+Bombs kill 138 in Easter Day attacks on Sri Lankan churches, hotels

 “Please avoid propagating unverified reports and speculation.
 The government is taking immediate steps to contain this situation.”

+President Maithripala Sirisena said he had ordered the police special task force and military to investigate who was behind the attacks and their agenda.

+The military had been deployed, according to a military spokesman, and security stepped up at Colombo’s international airport.

-One of the explosions was at St Anthony’s Church in Kochcikade, Colombo.
+One of the explosions was at St Anthony’s Shrine, a Catholic Church in Kochcikade, Colombo, which is a tourist landmark.

-St. Sebastian’s church posted pictures of destruction inside the church on its Facebook page, showing blood on pews and the floor, and requested help from the public.
+St. Sebastian’s posted pictures of destruction inside the church on its Facebook page, showing blood on pews and the floor, and requested help from the public.

 Last year, there were 86 verified incidents of discrimination, threats and violence against Christians, according to the National Christian Evangelical Alliance of Sri Lanka (NCEASL), which represents more than 200 churches and other Christian organizations.